RUISA signal layer

 Coherence pattern

-The public radar shows where coherence is balanced and where visible distortion suggests rising operational strain, without exposing protected scoring mechanics.
+The public radar shows where coherence is balanced and where visible distortion suggests rising operational strain, without exposing protected scoring logic.

 Radar reading